VTE Prevention Analytics AcceleratorDrive a focus on evidence-based VTE prevention practices—and reduce harm, costs, and readmissions

 |Secondary:||Finance/Costing||See data sources of this type|

-- Reduce VTE-associated length of stay (LOS).
+- Length of stay (LOS)

 - Allina Health: A Successful Approach to Improving VTE Care and Prevention across a Large Health System